Ben and Jerry's stop selling ice cream in the West Bank

 Airbnb forced to withdraw boycott attempt

-The Israeli settlement policy Under international criticism: Some 650,000 Jewish settlers live in the West Bank and in the annexed eastern part of Jerusalem.
-Most countries consider settlements illegal – on the other hand, Israel invokes historical and security ties and punishes actions taken against settlements.
+Israel’s settlement policy is under international criticism: some 650,000 Jewish settlers live in the West Bank and in the annexed eastern part of Jerusalem.
+Most countries consider the settlements illegal – on the other hand, Israel relies on historical and security ties and punishes actions taken against the settlements.

 The Israeli ambassador to Washington, Gilad Erdan, 50, has him, according to a report issued by “Do” He has already sent a letter to 35 US governors whose states have passed laws against boycotting Israel.
-“You must act quickly and decisively to confront such discriminatory and anti-Semitic acts,” the message, which was posted on Twitter by the ambassador, said.
+“You must act swiftly and decisively to confront such discriminatory and anti-Semitic acts,” the message sent by the ambassador on Twitter said.

 Erdan compares the case to Airbnb’s announcement in 2018 that it would remove rental properties in settlements from the list.
 Airbnb reversed that decision in 2019 after legal challenges in the US and at the same time announced that it would donate profits from bookings in settlements to humanitarian causes.